mercator-ocean/copernicus-marine-toolbox/README.md

 ## Features

 The `copernicusmarine` offers capabilities through both **Command Line Interface (CLI)** and **Python API**:

 - **Metadata Information**: List and retrieve metadata information on all variables, datasets, products, and their associated documentation.
 - **Subset Datasets**: Subset datasets to extract only the parts of interest, in preferred format, such as Analysis-Ready Cloud-Optimized (ARCO) Zarr or NetCDF file format.
 - **Advanced Filters**: Apply simple or advanced filters to get multiple files, in original formats like NetCDF/GeoTIFF, via direct Marine Data Store connections.
 - **No Quotas**: Enjoy no quotas, neither on volume size nor bandwidth.

+## Documentation

+The full documentation of the toolbox is available here: [Copernicusmarine Documentation](https://toolbox-docs.marine.copernicus.eu/).
+Please refer to it for the more exhaustive and up to date documentation.

+You might also find more comprehensive details on how to use the `copernicusmarine` Toolbox, please refer to our [Help Center](https://help.marine.copernicus.eu/en/collections/9080063-copernicus-marine-toolbox).
+It ensures a smooth migration for existing users of legacy services such as MOTU, OPeNDAP or FTP.

 ## Installation